MagpieBridge/CryptoLSPDemo/README.md

 - Make sure you can install GitHub Maven Packages by following this instruction https://github.com/MagpieBridge/MagpieBridge/wiki/Tutorial-3.-How-To-Install-a-GitHub-Maven-Package

 - Check out "master" branch from CryptoLSPDemo https://github.com/MagpieBridge/CryptoLSPDemo.git,
+- Adapt the `CryptoAnalysis` dependency version in pom.xml to the one you want to use.
 - Install with ``mvn install -DskipTests``

 - Configure ``crypto-lsp-demo-0.0.1-SNAPSHOT.jar`` als language server in IDEs/editors (Eclipse, IntellIJ)